-- 1. Distinguish different classes of nanostructured materials and nanostructures based on dimension. - 2.
-Explain the fundamental principles of nanotechnology and their application. - 3.
-Apply engineering and physics concepts to the nano-scale and non-continuum domain. - 4.
-Gain broad understanding of advanced physical techniques employed for the preparation of 1D and 0D nanostructures. - 5.
-Identify and compare state-of-the-art nanofabrication methods and perform a criticalanalysis of the research literature. - 6.
-Appraise the working principle and issues of energy conversion devices.
+COs Course Outcomes Blooms Level CO1 Apply engineering and physics concepts to the nano-scale and non-continuum domain.
+Apply CO2 Explain the fundamental principles of nanotechnology and their application Understand CO3 Distinguish different classes of nanostructured materials and nanostructures based on dimension Analysis CO4 Gain broad understanding of advanced physical techniques employed for the preparation of 1D and 0D nanostructures.
+Evaluate CO5 Identify and compare state-of-the-art nanofabrication methods Understand and perform a criticalanalysis of the research literature CO6 Appraise the working principle and issues of energy conversion Evaluate devices